mcabrams/graphql-django-apollo-starter/README.md

 # Graphql Django Apollo Starter

-Create a new repo based off of this.
-Enable renovatebot, and add project to CircleCI.
-Do a grep for doppelganger and replace with desired app name.
+- Create a new repo based off of this.
+- Do a grep for doppelganger and replace with desired app name.
+- Create a new sentry project, and save dsn value.
+- Copy .env.example to .env and set SENTRY_DSN value to dsn value saved above.
+- Enable renovatebot, and add project to CircleCI (and set DSN value in environment variables for Circle ci from value saved above).

 ## Development Setup